Ceramides

 The resulting ceramides are converted to the complex sphingolipids, mainly glucosylceramide with some sphingomyelin, which are transferred with the aid of ATP-binding cassette (ABC) transporters together with degradative enzymes into the stratum corneum via organelles termed 'lamellar bodies.'
 These organelles must fuse with the apical plasma membrane of the outermost cell layer of the epidermis in order that their contents can be secreted.
 It is only then that the final step of hydrolysis of the lipid precursors occurs in the extracellular spaces of the stratum corneum, i.e., ceramides are generated from sphingomyelin by the action of acid sphingomyelinase and from glucosylceramides by β-glucocerebrosidase.
 This mechanism ensures that potentially harmful ceramides never accumulate within nucleated cells.
 The enzyme responsible for the synthesis of 1-O-acylceramides in the stratum corneum has not yet been identified.

 Eventually, ceramides with a terminal ω-hydroxyl group in the fatty acyl moiety are bound covalently to the proteins such as involucrin of the cornified envelope.
 Recent evidence suggests that in the first step of this process ceramides containing O-acyl linoleate in an estolide linkage are acted upon by lipoxygenases (12R‑LOX and eLOX3) to form hepoxilin-like products, which may be required in skin (see the web page on these oxylipins for a discussion of their biosynthesis).
 The high polarity of the main isomer, 9R,10S,13R-trihydroxy-11E-octadecenoate (a tri-HOME), is believed to facilitate its hydrolysis, initiating a procedure that leads to attachment of the free ω-hydroxyl groups of the very-long-chain fatty acid components of ceramides and glucosylceramides via ester bonds to glutamate residues of proteins exposed on the surface of corneocytes by means of a transglutaminase (TGase).
 Ultimately, the covalently bound glucosylceramides and ceramides are further metabolized until only the long-chain ω-hydroxy acid remains attached to protein.
-These proteolipid structures, i.e., the corneocyte lipid envelope, form a complete lipid monolayer over the surface of each cell and are indispensible for the operation of the epidermal water barrier; they act as a template or scaffold to direct the assembly of the extruded lipids into lamellar bilayers.
+These proteolipid structures, i.e., the corneocyte lipid envelope, form a complete lipid monolayer over the surface of each cell and are indispensable for the operation of the epidermal water barrier; they act as a template or scaffold to direct the assembly of the extruded lipids into lamellar bilayers.

 Alternative binding of ceramide to the corneocyte proteins via a reactive epoxyenoneAn alternative mechanism has been proposed for the final steps in which the linoleate residue attached to the ω‑O‑acylceramide is oxidized by 12R-LOX, eLOX3 and a NAD+-dependent dehydrogenation to a highly reactive 9,10-trans-epoxy,11E-ene,13-keto intermediate (epoxy-enone), which rather than being hydrolysed is able to link non-enzymatically by the Michael addition reaction to the sulfur atom of cysteine or to histidine residues in proteins of the corneocyte envelope, or by formation of a Schiff base and eventually a pyrrole derivative with a lysine residue (see our web page on aldehydes, for discussion of such reactions).
 This reaction appears to offer a more convincing explanation for the role of linoleate in the process.
 Such epoxy-enone products can be released reversibly by sulfoxide elimination, and it is now suggested they account for approximately 60% of total protein-bound ceramides.